 Galway Chamber is the premier business organisation in Galway.
-We currently represent over 400 companies in turn representing over 25,000 employees in Galway city & county.
-It is a privately constituted organisation that works for the interests of businesses, and for the economic development of the City and Region.
+We currently represent over 400 companies, and in turn represent over 25,000 employees in Galway City amd County.
+We are a privately constituted organisation, that works for the interests of businesses, and for the economic development of the City and Region.

 Our Vision Statement: ‘Galway at the leading edge’